 To the left is the spreadsheet view, and to the right is where the results of statistical tests appear.
 Down the middle is a bar separating these two regions, and this can be dragged to the left or the right to change their sizes.

 It is possible to simply begin typing values into the jamovi spreadsheet as you would any other spreadsheet software.
-Alternatively, existing data sets in the CSV (.csv) file format can be opened in jamovi.
+Alternatively, existing data sets in a range of formats (CSV, SPSS, Stata, SAS) can be opened in jamovi.
 Additionally, there are a number of example data sets available in jamovi.
 To open a file, select the File tab at the top left hand corner, select ‘Open’ and then ‘Examples’ or ‘This PC’, depending on whether you want to open an example, or a file stored on your computer.

 If jamovi does not open a CSV file correctly, do file an issue (bug report) in our GitHub issue tracker.
 We are keen to make our importer as robust as possible.